MicrosoftDocs/architecture-center/docs/networking/guide/images/waf-application-gateway.md

 #### Define the minimum instance count
-For Application Gateway v2 SKU, autoscaling takes some time (approximately six to seven minutes) before the additional set of instances are ready to serve traffic.
+For Application Gateway v2 SKU, autoscaling takes some time (approximately six to seven minutes) before the additional set of instances is ready to serve traffic.
 During that time, if there are short spikes in traffic, expect transient latency or loss of traffic.

 We recommend that you set your minimum instance count to an optimal level.
 After you estimate the average instance count and determine your Application Gateway autoscaling trends, define the minimum instance count based on your application patterns.
 For information, see [Application Gateway high traffic support](/azure/application-gateway/high-traffic-support).